john-cd/rust_howto/bk/src/categories/development-tools_debugging/index.md

 <div class="hidden">
 [index: reorganize; dedupe alternatives / log / config_log (P1)](https://github.com/john-cd/rust_howto/issues/319)

-Debugging with gdb or lldb: Basic debugging techniques.
+Debugging with `gdb` or `lldb`: Basic debugging techniques.

-Logging Framework: log (provides the logging macros and facade)
+Logging Framework: `log` (provides the logging macros and facade)

 Log Implementations (Loggers):

-env_logger: A simple logger that configures logging based on environment variables.
+`env_logger`: A simple logger that configures logging based on environment variables.
-log4rs: A more flexible logger that supports configuration files.
+`log4rs`: A more flexible logger that supports configuration files.
-tracing: A newer, structured logging library with spans and context.
+`tracing`: A newer, structured logging library with spans and context.

 Log Formatting/Output:

-tracing-subscriber: Used with tracing to format and output logs.
+`tracing-subscriber`: Used with tracing to format and output logs.

 Asynchronous Logging: